AlexsLemonade/reproducible-research/instructor_notes/08_script-content-organization.md

 * At this point, there should be several outputs from this script, including one table for each MAF file in `analyses/mutation_counts/` and one figure for each of LGAT and Medulloblastoma in `plots/mutation_counts/`.

 * Have them stage, commit, and push these result files using GitKraken to continue emphasizing GitHub usage.
 * Again, integrated into stage/commit/push, instruct trainees to look at the file diffs so they understand the exact changes they made for this commit.

 ## Post-script discussion

 * Once the shell script has been discussed and run, have a general discussion with trainees about the _limitations_ of the shell script approach to workflows:
   * There are no checkpoints.
     * With shell scripts, if the script fails or times out, you need to re-run *everything* (or modify the script somehow to work around failures)
   * Added new data files may mean rerunning everything
   * If there are a large number of data sets, only one is processed at a time ("serial processing", not parallel!)
     * There are ways to work around this with shell scripting, but it's more involved and still less robust than a workflow manager

-* _Workflow managers_ like snakemake or nextflow can help mitigate these limitations!
+* _Workflow managers_ like snakemake or Nextflow can help mitigate these limitations!
   * _You'll usually need an in-depth understanding of shell scripting to use a workflow manager!_
   * Checkpoints - in other workflow managers, you can "pick up" where you left off (or where you errored out).
   * Parallel processing of datasets